SabeloMkhwanzi/Gigiblock-social-hour-web3/README.md

 - Decentralized Storage: IPFS and NFT.Storage to client occauption matadata info: [IPFS/Filecoin](https://ipfs.io/) - A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.
 - Matedata Storage: [NFT.Storage](https://nft.storage/) is a long-term storage service designed for off-chain NFT data (like metadata, images, and other assets) for up to 31GiB in size per individual upload.
 - Web3 Messaging: [XMTP](https://xmtp.org/) (Extensible Message Transport Protocol) is an open protocol and network for secure and private web3 messaging.
+- Unstoppable domain to login users: https://docs.unstoppabledomains.com/ - Login with Unstoppable build a universal Web3 login that authenticates your users.

 ![GigiBlock](https://github.com/SabeloMkhwanzi/Gigiblock-social-hour-web3/blob/main/public/gigiblock-logo.png)